Dans les arbres: Phosphoresence

 The band’s name and its English variant of “in the trees” inevitably carries a number of associations, although this is music in and of itself, not an illustration of anything exterior to the sounds it contains.
 But to run with the idea for a moment, it’s possible to read into the name the high vantage point of a topographical view, as with land art in the 1960s or an eighteenth century landscape imbued with ideas of the sublime.
 More literally, there’s the sense of wind whistling through a canopy of leaves and branches, like nature’s own aeolian harp.

 As a performing and recording unit, Dans les arbres has considerable hinterland, going back to the duo of Ivar Grydeland and Ingar Zach at the turn of the millennium, when they also founded the label Sofa.
 After expanding to a quartet with the addition of Christian Wallumrød and Xavier Charles in 2004, the group made two highly acclaimed ECM albums: the self-titled debut, Dans les arbres, which was released in 2008 but recorded two years earlier, and the follow-up, Canopee, from 2012, which received a nomination for the annual music prize awarded by the Nordic Council.
 Over the same period they have played over 120 concerts across four continents.
 In addition, all four members pursue a variety of individual and group projects: Ivar and Ingar play together in Huntsville; Ivar has made two solo albums for Hubro, which is also home to Huntsville and Ingar’s duo, Labfield.
-Christian has a parallel career with his own Christian Wallumrød Ensemble as well as various other projects, while Xavier Charles’s discography is crowded with all sorts of recordings, as soloist, leader and sideman.
+Christian has a parallel career with his own Christian Wallumrød Ensemble as well as various other projects, while the discography of Xavier Charles, a specialist in electro-acoustic music in various forms, from original compositions to free improvisation and ‘noise’, is crowded with a myriad of recordings as both leader and sideman.